Q. What is STAR Bank's routing number?

 Q. Can I schedule recurring payments?

 A. Yes, you can create recurring payments for any payee.
-To do so, scroll over the orange star to the right of the payee name and choose "Create Automatic…".
 You can choose when you want it to start, how many payments to send, how much the bill is, and what day(s) to send it on.

 Q. Can I skip one of my payments scheduled as a recurring payment?